Introduction and origin

 How is Dabu Printing done?

-Finally, the lovely handcrafted product is made.
+Finally, our lovely handcrafted product is ready.

 Types of motifs in Dabu Printing